blerghhh/cal-ruby/README.md

 # cal-ruby
 Ruby implementation of a subset of the Unix program cal.
 The program will take a command line argument following the format "cal ([MM] or [M]) [YYYY]".
-Both arguments are optional.
+Month argument is optional.

 ## Objectives